magomimmo/lightning-dev-site/tutorial/01-lncli.md

 ```
 > NOTE: This time we supplied the `--push_amt` argument, which specifies the amount of money we want to other party to have at the first channel state. `--push_amt` is the number of Satoshi to push to the remote side as part of the initial commitment state (default: 0).
 In other words, it is an amount of initial funds that the sender (i.e. Charlie) is unconditionally giving to the receiver (i.e. Bob).

-We now need to mine 6 blocks so that the channel is considered valid (i.e. 3 blocks for the funding-txs and other 3 blocks for the confirmation of the subscriptions):
+We now need to mine 6 blocks so that payment channels are considered valid (i.e. 3 blocks for the funding transaction and other 3 blocks for the confirmation of the subscription):

 ```bash
 btcctl generate 6